Comparing combinatorial models of moduli space and their compactifications: Sullivan diagrams and the harmonic compactification

-\begin{proof}The space $\Rad$ is a smooth manifold and has a cover by $\bR^n$'s, and one can use properties (i), (ii) and (iii).
-These are ANR's by property (v) of Proposition \ref{prop_anrprops}.
-Alternatively one can argue that $\Rad$ is an open subspace of the finite CW-complex $\bRad$ and use properties (ii) and (v) of Proposition \ref{prop_anrprops}.\end{proof}
+\begin{proof}The space $\Rad$ is a smooth manifold, so it is locally compact and has an open cover by $\bR^n$'s.
+The latter are ANR's by property (v) of Proposition \ref{prop_anrprops}, so $\Rad$ is an ANR by property (iii) of Proposition \ref{prop_anrprops}.
+(Alternatively one can argue that $\Rad$ is an open subspace of the finite CW-complex $\bRad$ and use properties (ii) and (v) of Proposition \ref{prop_anrprops}.)\end{proof}

 To prove that $\Radt$ is an ANR and that $\pi_1$ is a proper cell-like map, we will write $\Radt$ as an open subspace of a space $(\bRad)^\sim$ obtained by glueing together finitely many compact ANR's.
-This requires us to first check that $\cG([L])$ is an ANR, and we will in fact prove a bit more.
+By Definition \ref{deffrrad}, $\bRad \backslash \Rad = \Rad'$ is a CW-complex, and in fact a subcomplex of $\bRad$.
+Then $(\bRad)^\sim$ is defined by adding a boundary to the blowup $\Radt$ in the most naive way.
+In the proof of Lemma \ref{lemcglpolyhedron}, we saw that $\MFatad_{g,n+m}$ is a subspace of a compact polyhedron $P_{g,n+m}$, which we abbreviate to $P$ here.